123kanta/shopping_behavior_analysis/README.md

 # shopping_behavior_analysis
 Data Analytics Project showcasing customer shopping behavior analysis using Python, SQL,Power BI

-Here’s a clean, professional, and recruiter-friendly README you can use for your data analytics project:

----

 # 📊 Data Analytics Project

 ## 🔍 Overview